wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot
 Status: Beta, current issues are to do with...
 * Parsing output from model and/or logic behind handling of prompt links in scripts.
 Need to implement  a --logs switch to enable printout of complete, input and output, during the session to file "debug.log", that are cleared on run.
-After which can tune, the prompts and parsing code, accordingly.
-This should also involve print("-"*85) between each prompt/output for clarity.
+With this data then can tune, the prompts and parsing code, accordingly.
+This should also involve print("-"*85) between each prompt/output in the log, for clarity.
 * Correct Prompt logic.
 Begin, Summarize and Consolidate, only after 2nd response from both, {human_name) and {model_name}, at which point, there should be history.
 * Initial prompts.
 Utilize, "converse1.txt", "converse2.txt", "converse3.txt", when there is relevantly, no history and previous responses, no history but previous messages. history and previous messages are present.
 * Further tuning of responses and summarization.
 Consider short example in the prompts to guide model better in worst case scenario.